jolson615/tech-exchange-2021/u1-html-git/html-project-guide.md

 ### Division of Responsibilities

-This is a good one to do every single day if students are struggling to apportion work equally.
+This is a good one to do every single day if students are struggling to allocate work equally.
 Have each student commit to their peers in writing what work they'll do before the next class.
-For example,if a group of students is working on a restaurant page like we did on the first day, student A will write the copy for the menu, student B will source the images for the menu, and student C will write the bios.
+For example, if a group of students is working on a restaurant page like we did on the first day, student A will write the copy for the menu, student B will source the images for the menu, and student C will write the bios.

 Then have students use these DORs as the starting point for a stand-up the next class period.